imranariffin/aiotaskq/README.md

-# aiotask
+# aiotaskq

 A simple asynchronous task queue

 ## Motivation

-Famous existing asynchronous worker library (Celery) doesn't support asyncio and is hard to use for advanced usage. `aiotaskq` aims to help users compose tasks in a very native async-await manner.
+Popular asynchronous worker library like Celery doesn't support asyncio and is hard to use for advanced usage. `aiotaskq` aims to help users compose tasks in a very native async-await manner.

 Plus, it is also fully-typed for better productivity and correctness.